amulhol/scm-notifier/README.md

 SCM Notifier is a tool to monitor Git and SVN repositories.

-This program is originally forked from SVN Notifier (http://svnnotifier.tigris.org/).
+This program was originally forked from SVN Notifier (http://svnnotifier.tigris.org/).

 This is a fork from https://github.com/pocorall/scm-notifier